rfishermonteith/rfishermonteith.github.io/_drafts/2024-08-29-codenames.md

 Well, one of the interpretations of the latent space embeddings of language models are that these embeddings are semantic: the vector embedding of a word or phrase is semantically related to the vector embeddings of other words or phrases with similar semantics.

-One of the widely circulated facts (from back in 2015!) which got me hooked on semantic embeddings was the idea that in some word embeddings, $king - man + woman \approx queen$ (you can read more [here](https://www.technologyreview.com/2015/09/17/166211/king-man-woman-queen-the-marvelous-mathematics-of-computational-linguistics/)).
+One of the widely circulated facts (from back in 2015!) which got me hooked on the concept of semantic embeddings was the idea that in some word embedding latent spaces, $king - man + woman \approx queen$ (you can read more [here](https://www.technologyreview.com/2015/09/17/166211/king-man-woman-queen-the-marvelous-mathematics-of-computational-linguistics/)).

 So, we could use these embeddings to find good words to use as clues.
 Perhaps these will even be perfect clues?

-So, straight to the algorithm:
+So, straight to the algorithm I'm proposing:
 1. Using any model capable of creating vector embeddings from text, the spymaster converts all words on the board to vectors, along with a dictionary of words.
-2. The spymaster finds the dictionary word which is closest in vector space to as many of their team's words, and far from their opponent's (and the double agent).
+2. The spymaster finds the dictionary word which is closest in vector space to as many of their team's words, and far from their opponent's (and the assassin).
-3. The spymaster then calculates how many of their team's words are closest to this chosen word, and then says this word, and the number $n$.
+3. The spymaster then calculates how many of their team's words are closest to this chosen word (before encountering another word), and then says this word, and the number $n$.
-4. The field operatives use the same model to create vector embeddings of all words on the board, as well as the word the spymaster said, find the closest $n$ of them.
+4. The field operatives use the same model to create vector embeddings of all words on the board, as well as the word the spymaster said, and then find the closest $n$ board words to the word the spymaster said.

 A couple of notes:
 1. This algorithm doesn't care what embedding you use, as long as it's shared by both spymaster and teammates.
-2. The distance metric doesn't matter either.
-Again, as long as it's shared [^2].
+2. The distance metric doesn't matter either, as long as it's shared [^2].
 3. This is deterministic - there's no risk that the spymaster and field operatives will arrive at a different list of $n$ words.

 [//]: # (We might try formalise this a bit more:)